-Megan Keli is a Program Editor for the NATO Association of Canada.
-Born in Albania, she is now in her 4th year at the University of Toronto, St. George, pursuing an Honours Bachelor of Arts (HBA) in International Relations and European Affairs under the Munk School of Global Affairs and Public Policy.
-There, she heads the European Studies Students’ Association (ESSA), through which she has built a network of diplomatic relations for her student body.
+Megan Keli is a Sr. Editor for the NATO Association of Canada, heading the Disinformation Studies and Women in Security programs.
+Born in Albania, she is now pursuing a Master of Arts (MA) in European and Eurasian Studies at the University of Toronto, Munk School of Global Affairs and Public Policy.
 Megan also studied at The Paris Institute of Political Studies / Sciences Po in France, where she built on her research interests including the securitization of borders and migration, populism and foreign policy, hybrid threats in the Western Balkans, and NATO enlargement.
-Previously, Megan was a part of the Canadian Border Services Agency (CBSA) as a student clerk where she was first introduced to the world of security and defence.
+Previously, Megan worked as a Jr. Policy Analyst for Innovation, Science, and Economic Development (ISED) Canada where she conducted strategic analyses on the Canadian innovation landscape and the various challenges impacting the innovation economy.
+In the future, she intends to pursue a career as a Foreign Service Officer.

 Centre For Disinformation Studies cyber security Cyber Security and Emerging Threats Eastern Europe and Russia Technology